GermanBrainRot/Project-Galileo/README.md

 We now have a monoid of evolution operators (or one big evolution operator of a unitary followed by local Born rule applications in interacting states) that deserves a bit of reflection.

-As in the Unitary setting, applying our evolution operator(s) means that we are transporting correlations of an ensemble. *With my fix*, we now know where probabilities live and can interpret *those* as the probability of certain interactions taking place at a given time.
+As in the strict unitary setting, applying our evolution operator(s) means that we are transporting correlations of an ensemble. *With my fix*, we now know where probabilities live and can interpret *those* as the probability of certain interactions taking place at a given time - though, we must until further axiomatization use some common sense to interpret them as naive applications may lead to one observer doing multiple contradictory things at the same time.

 *Conditioning* on interaction records is literally just a quantum Bayesian update.
 So is conditioning on a known state of the observer from whose "perspective" we are probing the ensemble.